LaunchCodeEducation/web-fundamentals/assignments/build-a-blog/README.md

 You can read more about complex routing in the [`webapp2` documentation][complex-routing].

 Once you have set up this new dynamic route, and the corresponding handler and `get` method, you are ready to do a simple test.
 In the `get` method, simply print the value of the `id` parameter to the response.
-No need to use a template, or even any HTML (just `self.response.write()`).
-Test it out in your browser.
+No need to use a template, or even any HTML, just `self.response.write()`.
+Then visit such a route in your browser (e.g. `/blog/42`).
 You should see something like this:

 ![simple route test](route-test.png)

-If you don't, use any error messages (including those in the GAE logs) to debug the issue.
+If you don't, use any error messages to debug the issue, including those in the GAE logs.

 Now you can add code to `ViewPostHandler` to display a single post.
 Rather than use a query to fetch the post from the database, you can use `Post.get_by_id` to retrieve the post.
 Refer to the [GAE documentation on this method][get_by_id].
 Be sure to check that there actually *is* a post with the given ID, and if not, display a helpful error message.

 In order to test your single post display, you'll need to know the ID of a post that you have created.
 A handy way to find out this info is to use the GAE console.
 From the GAE Launcher application, click on the "SDK Console" button.
 Alternatively, you can go to `http://localhost:8000/` in your browser.
-If your blog app has an **Admin Port* value other than 8000, use that instead (note that this is the Admin Port, not the regular application port; refer to the GAE Launcher to see the port values you set up for your app).
+If your blog app has an *Admin Port* value other than 8000, use that instead (note that this is the Admin Port, not the regular application port; refer to the GAE Launcher to see the port values you set up for your build-a-blog app).
 From the GAE console, select "Datastore Viewer" from the menu, and you'll see a list of Post entities that you have created.
 Use one of the ID values to test your single post view.

 For example, with the entities in the screenshot below, you could test using the URL `http://localhost:8080/blog/5066549580791808`.

 ![gae console](gae-console.png)

+Once you have the single post display working in conjunction with the permalinks (i.e. dynamic routes), you can proceed.

 ##### Adding permalinks and redirect

-Let's go back to our main blog page and add permalinks for each post that is displayed.
+Let's go back to our main blog page -- the one that lists every post -- and add permalinks for each post that is displayed.
 To add a permalink to the post title, you'll only need to alter the template for the main blog display.
-The snipped `post.key().id()` will return the integer ID of the post, where `post` is a variable holding a `Post` entity.
+The command `post.key().id()` will return the integer ID of the post, where `post` is a variable holding a `Post` entity.
+Use this to create the correct `href` value for the link.

 Next, modify the new post handler so that it redirects to the new post's permalink after the post is created.
 You'll need to use `post.key().id()` again.
-Be careful to only call this *after* adding the newly-created post to the database with `post.put()`.
+Be careful to only call this command *after* adding the newly-created post to the database with `post.put()`.
 If you don't, you'll get a nasty error.

 #### Hacker Features

-*Note*: This section is optional, and is intended for those looking for an additional challenge.
+> This section is optional, and is intended for those looking for an additional challenge.
 If you decide to tackle these extra challenges, be sure to commit and push your code before diving in, so you have a snapshot of your progress to this point.

+As you go, refer to the [demo hacker edition app][build-a-blog-hacker].

 Our blog has some great features, but it isn't easy to navigate, as you've probably noticed.
 Let's fix that.

-As you go, refer to the [demo hacker edition app][build-a-blog-hacker].

 ##### Navigation